TurboGears/tg2docs/docs/main/Config.rst

 Though the majority of folks will use TurboGears with SQLAlchemy, there are those who have interest in running the full stack of TG with a non-relational database like mongodb or couchdb.
-There are a few settings that allow this, the most pertainent is: use_sqlalchemy:
+There are a few settings that allow this, the most pertinent is: use_sqlalchemy:

 ``base_config.use_sqlalchemy`` -- Set to False to turn off sqlalchemy support